Mini Macaron Trifles – Ispahan Style!

 I have been itching to show you these mini macaron trifles – Ispahan style!

-Last week, as I was listening to Abba, my kids caught me using my macaron spatula as a microphone.
-As I was transported back home to Scotland in the 80s – before you could say Super Trouper – my nostalgic mind had turned to trifle.
+As I was listening to Abba, my kids caught me using my macaron spatula as a microphone.
+Caught!
+Transported back home to Scotland in the 80s - and before you could say Super Trouper - my nostalgic mind had turned to trifle.

-You see, Mum always made her best and biggest celebratory trifle for end of year parties but with such a huge festive spread on the buffet table, we didn’t have that much room left for dessert – which was often frustrating looking at its pretty pristine layers of fruity wobbly jelly, sherry sponge, custard and cream.
+You see, Mum always made her best and biggest celebratory trifle for end of year parties.
+However, with such a huge festive spread on the buffet table, we didn't have that much room left for dessert.
+How frustrating, looking at its pretty pristine layers of fruity wobbly jelly, sherry sponge, custard and cream in that big, glass bowl.

-They’re twice the fun and a fraction of the size and apparently, steadily growing as a mini treat trend.
-I have a number of mini French teacakes in Teatime in Paris (financiers, madeleines and tigrés) but I couldn’t resist using Parisian macarons to replace the classic trifle sponge (macarons are gluten-free), as they fit a shot glass perfectly – and, finding a handy few rose macarons left in the freezer, whipped up these mini macaron trifles in no time, adding a touch of Parisian “Ispahan” inspiration.
+I couldn't resist using Parisian macarons to replace the classic trifle sponge layer.
+As macarons are gluten free, this makes the trifles gluten free too!
+They fit a verrine or shot glass perfectly.
+Moreover, adding a handy few homemade rose macarons left in the freezer, I whipped up these mini macaron trifles in no time.
+The result was that French touch of Parisian "Ispahan" inspiration.

-Ispahan is a Damask rose named after the city Isfahan (French: Ispahan) in Iran where it was apparently discovered in one of the city’s beautiful gardens.
+'Ispahan' is a Damask rose named after the city Isfahan (French: Ispahan) in Iran where it was apparently discovered in one of the city's beautiful gardens.
 The rose has been made famous in Paris by pastry chef, Pierre Hermé.
-He is renowned for his Ispahan macaron, created while previously working at Ladurée: a bright pink macaron, filled with rose cream, lychee and raspberries.

-Hermé is originally from Alsace – the region famous for their French Gewürtzraminer wines with tones of rose and lychees.
-You can see why he chose such a romantic combination with raspberries to conjure up a rosy selection of Ispahan pastries.
+Pierre Hermé discovered rose in Bulgarian cuisine in 1985 and looked for ways to associate the flavour combinations.
+He's originally from Alsace, the region famous for their French Gewürtzraminer wines with tones of rose and lychees.
+So you can see why he chose such a romantic combination with raspberries together with rose and lychee.

 - Mojito macarons (make a lime jelly and add a touch of mint essence in the cream)